M0L1Y/sofka-app/README.md

-# React Firebase Authentication Example
+# React Firebase Sofka-app

 Put your credentials to `.env`.

-Run `yarn start` to start application.
+Run `yarn start` to start application.# sofka-app